-Link is an entry level, extremely inexpensive activity tracker that also functions as a “smart button”.
-With a suggested retail price of $19.99 on Misfit’s website, it is one of the lowest priced activity trackers on the market.
+Link is an entry level, extremely inexpensive activity tracker whose main novelty is that it functions as a “smart button”.
+With a suggested retail price of $19.99 on Misfit’s website, this is one of the lowest priced activity trackers on the market.
 Link is crafted out of a special soft-touch plastic and the same polycarbonate used in space suits.

 The device functions as a remote for toggling music remote controls and smartphone selfies.
 If you ignore the “smart button” function, in essence, the Link is practically the same as the Misfit Flash, only without that model’s wrist band.
 Which means that in addition to tracking steps, Link tracks calories and distance and displays a halo of lights that shows your progress toward your daily activity goal.

 Misfit Flash is a budget version of the Shine.
-The Flash is about twice as cheaper as its made out of less expensive “soft-touch” plastic.
+Retailing at about twice as less, it is made out of less expensive “soft-touch” plastic.
 Being made out of the softer material, actually gives Flash one advantage over Shine – the front side of the device functions as one large button.
 Pressing it is the same as double tapping the Shine – a progress bar of your daily activity goal will appear followed by the time via its minimalistic 12 LED display.

 Similar to its predecessor, Flash operates on a coin cell battery and does not require charging.
 It automatically tracks steps, calories burned, distance, sleep quality and duration, cycling, and swimming.
 Whereas the original Shine is water-resistant up to 50 metres, the Flash is water-resistant up to 30 metres.